 - Various disaster recovery capabilities.

 Security is vital to integrity.
-Data security boosts integrity by protecting files from threats, maintaining privacy, and ensuring no one can compromise valuable info.
+Data security enhances integrity by safeguarding files against threats, preserving privacy, and preventing unauthorized access to sensitive information.

 If you wish to improve your data security, your team should learn about the two most common ways someone compromises business files: data breaches and data leaks.